jusatdeloitte/genai-flow-workshop/system_messages/software_programmer.md

     - Translate each pseudocode step into Python code, keeping the implementation clean and readable.
     - Ensure that you've translated all the pseudocode into Python code before proceeding.

-3. **Next steps**:
+3. **Review**:
-    - Suggest next steps to improve the game further.
+    - Make sure you've started with the filename comment as the first line # filename: <filename>.
+    - Ask for a code review.

 # Answer format: